Splitting indistinguishable photons: Using linear optics to exceed the limit of photon blockade: Splitting efficiency for unentangled photons

 We first analyze the splitting efficiency for the case where the feeder cavity initially contains a two-photon fock state.
 This initial condition generates an output field of two indistinguishable photons that are unentangled in time and frequency.
 Appendix A provides the full derivation of the splitting efficiency after the unitary transformation.
 The splitting efficiency is given by: \begin{widetext}

 \end{widetext}

 Fig. 3 shows the resulting calculated splitting efficiency as a function of and $\frac{\gamma}{\kappa}$, with $\phi$ set to 0 because, as shown in the appendix A1, we end up not requiring a phase difference between the input ports of the Mach-Zehnder interferometer to optimize the splitting efficiency.
 Since the splitting efficiency is periodic with $\omega$, we plot only one period.
 The splitting efficiency achieves a maximum of 75\% at $\frac{\gamma}{\kappa}=0.92$, and $\omega=0.303$ .
 Fig. 3b plots a cross-section of Fig. 3a for two different unitary transformations.
 The first corresponds to the optimal transformation given by $\omega=0.303$.
 The second is $\omega=0$ which is the identity transformation, corresponding to the case where we remove the Mach-Zehnder interferometer and look directly at the output modes of the atom.
 In this case we achieve the same maximum splitting efficiency of 64\% previously derived in Ref. \cite{rosenblum2011photon}.
-The optimized unitary therefore improves the splitting efficiency.
+The optimized unitary therefore improves the splitting efficiency over the limit implied by the time-bandwidth constraint, which was derived in Ref. \cite{rosenblum2011photon}.